pytorch/torchtune/docs/source/recipes/recipes_overview.rst

 .. note::

   Our recipe documentation is currently in construction.
-Please feel free to follow the progres in our tracker issue `here <https://github.com/pytorch/torchtune/issues/1408>`_.
+Please feel free to follow the progress in our tracker issue `here <https://github.com/pytorch/torchtune/issues/1408>`_.